Back

 CELPIP Speaking Task 4 is the only task that asks you to invent the future.
 Thirty seconds to prep, sixty seconds to speak, and a picture that's the same one you just described in Task 3.
 Same scene, different brief.

-CELPIP is developed by Paragon Testing Enterprises and accepted by IRCC for Canadian permanent residency and citizenship applications.
+CELPIP is accepted by IRCC for Canadian permanent residency and citizenship applications.
 For most economic immigration programs, CLB 7 in Speaking is the floor; CLB 9 unlocks the maximum CRS language points.
 Task 4 contributes to the single Speaking band that decides where you land.

 This is where most candidates lose marks twice.
 First by re-describing what they already described thirty seconds ago.
 Second by hedging so hard the predictions never commit to anything.